-1.2.3 the transmitting land ESIM in the 27.5-29.5 GHz frequency band shall not cause unacceptable interference to terrestrial services in the above-mentioned frequency band operating in accordance with the Radio Regulations and shall not affect the future development of these services;
+1.2.4 the transmitting land ESIM in the 27.5-29.5 GHz frequency band shall not cause unacceptable interference to terrestrial services in the above-mentioned frequency band operating in accordance with the Radio Regulations and shall not affect the future development of these services;

-1.2.4 for the implementation of resolves 1.2.2 and 1.2.3 above, the notifying administration responsible for the GSO FSS satellite network with which ESIM communicate shall submit to the Bureau together with the Appendix 4 data referred to in resolves 1.1.3 a commitment undertaking that in case of unacceptable interference, upon receipt of a report of interference, take necessary action to immediately eliminate this interference or reduce interference to an acceptable level;
+1.2.5 for the implementation of resolves 1.2.2 and 1.2.4 above, the notifying administration responsible for the GSO FSS satellite network with which ESIM communicate shall send to the Bureau relevant Appendix 4 information together with a commitment that ESIM operation shall be in conformity with the Radio Regulations and this Resolution and that, upon receipt of a report of unacceptable interference, the notifying administration will take necessary action to immediately eliminate this interference or reduce interference to an acceptable level;

-Note: may not be needed due to the fact that is covered somewhere else in other parts of this Resolution provided that the above mentioned commitment covers both space and terrestrial services;

-With respect to protection to terrestrial service by any type of ESIM using Annex 2 with its pfd approach including various options providing modality how to implement these options as contained in CPM Report, no consensus was reached at APG19-5 meeting.
+Note from Australia: Australia is of the view that, once the content of Annex 2 to this Resolution is discussed and agreed at WRC-19, resolves 1.2.6 below provides a base level of protection for terrestrial services.
+Additional protection can be imposed by administrations through authorization of ESIM within territory under their jurisdiction.

+1.2.6 any transmitting aeronautical or maritime ESIM that conforms to the requirements in Annex 2 to this Resolution are considered not to cause unacceptable interference to terrestrial stations under resolves 1.2.2 above;

 2 that ESIM shall not be used or relied upon for safety-of-life applications;

-2.1 that the operation of ESIM shall be strictly limited to provide civil application only thus any such operation for non-civil application purposes is prohibited;
+Note from Australia: Australia considers that resolves 2.1 below is not necessary and should be deleted as its intended results are already achieved by resolves 2 above.
+There is no definition of ‘civil application’ so a long list of the nature of service types would be required to capture what services are acceptable or prohibited.

-3 that the notifying administration for the satellite network in which ESIM communicate with in collaboration with the administration authorizing operation of ESIM in its territory shall ensure that the ESIM have the capability to limit the operation to the territory or territories of administrations having authorized those earth stations and to comply with Article 18 ;
+3 that the notifying administration for the satellite network with which ESIM communicate , in collaboration with the administration authorizing operation of ESIM in its territory, shall ensure that the ESIM have the capability to limit operation to territory of administrations having authorized those earth stations in order to comply with Article 18 ;

 4 that the administration responsible for the GSO FSS satellite network with which the ESIM communicate shall ensure that:

-4.1 techniques to maintain pointing accuracy with the associated GSO FSS satellite without inadvertently tracking adjacent GSO satellites; are employed for the operation of ESIM;
+4.1 techniques to maintain pointing accuracy with the associated GSO FSS satellite without inadvertently tracking adjacent GSO satellites are employed for the operation of ESIM;

+Note from Australia: Australia proposes to delete the sentence “Such network control capability/facilities relating to operation of ESIM need to be made available to the administrations authorizing ESIM in their territories” as it is not necessary.
+An administration authorising ESIM can require a point of contact under resolves 4.4 below prior to granting authorisation for ESIM to operate within its territory.
+This point of contact would become the means by which the authorising administration implements resolves 5.

-4.2 all necessary measures are to be taken so that ESIM are subject to permanent monitoring and control by a Network Control and Monitoring Centre (NCMC) or equivalent facility and are capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC or equivalent facility.
-Such network control capability/facilities relating to operation of ESIM need to be made available to the administrations authorizing ESIM in their territories;
+4.2 all necessary measures are to be taken so that ESIM are subject to permanent monitoring and control by a Network Control and Monitoring Centre (NCMC) or equivalent facility and are capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC or equivalent facility;

-4.3 measures, are taken to limit the operation of ESIM to the territory or territories under the jurisdiction of the administrations authorizing ESIM;
+4.3 measures are taken to limit the operation of ESIM to territory under the jurisdiction of the administrations authorizing ESIM;

 4.4 a point of contact shall be provided for the purpose of tracing any suspected cases of unacceptable interference from ESIM;